christmas decor tips: how to create Christmas magic in your home, Christmas Tree Decorating Ideas, Christmas Home Tour

 - Remember your priorities.

 - Plan ahead.

 - Let unimportant things go.

 - Create memories.

 - Cherish each other.

-Quick, grab another beverage of choice, but don’t go anywhere!
+Quick, grab another beverage of choice, but don’t go anywhere.
 We have so much more incredible inspiration coming.
-Please continue the Christmas Home Tour by visiting Kim & Lacey Styled with Lace .
+Please continue the Christmas Home Tour by visiting the other homes on our tour.
 We are sure you will find tons of beautiful decor ideas!
-And be sure to visit all the blogs on our tour.

 Merry, Magical Christmas to All!